AAUW-PA 89th Annual Meeting

 Join us for the 2018 AAUW-PA Annual Meeting and Convention at the Seven Springs Mountain Resort this April in southwestern Pennsylvania.
 Network with your colleagues and be part of the conversation as we learn how to effectively make our voices heard.
 Experts will explain the impact of policies, politics, and legalities and how they affect women’s issues.
 Branch leaders will offer concurrent sessions and our Student Advisory Council will share their views.

 We have an exciting line-up of speakers for the meeting, starting with our keynote speaker AAUW National Chief Executive Officer, Kimberly Churches speaking on “Changing the Conversation and Moving Forward”.
-Plenary sessions include District Attorney Marjorie J. Fox, Greene County PA presenting on Women in Local Politics, our state Gateway to Equity recipient organization Women’s Law Project representative Jessica Beckett-McWalter, and “Gerrymandering: Taking Away Our Voice” by AAUW-PA Public Policy Co-Chairs Barbara Price and Ann Pehle.
+Plenary sessions include District Attorney Marjorie J. Fox, Greene County PA presenting on Women in Local Politics, Women’s Law Project representative Jessica Beckett-McWalter, and “Gerrymandering: Taking Away Our Voice” by AAUW-PA Public Policy Co-Chairs Barbara Price and Ann Pehle.
 Workshops include “Reaching Out: Student Loan Solutions for College Students”, Build Global Citizens: Great Decisions Program Fosters Local Discussions”, “Small Branches: Big Ideas”, “Hate Crimes and Hate Prevention”, STEM Programs, How-To Guides”, “Tears We Cannot Stop book discussion”; a Student Panel presentation, and a plenary from the Women’s Law Project.
 This along with the usual Counterparts session, update from AAUW National, networking and awards.

 Through the Gender Studies Lens”, and a presentation from our state Student Advisory Council.